PW-Sat2/PWSat2OBC/doc/CodingStyle.md

 #### Braces

-PW-Sat2 follows [BSD/Allman](https://en.wikipedia.org/wiki/Indent_style#Allman_style) style of putting braces in the source code with some additional guidelines.
+PW-Sat 2 follows [BSD/Allman](https://en.wikipedia.org/wiki/Indent_style#Allman_style) style of putting braces in the source code with some additional guidelines.

 The opening & closing braces should be put either in the same row or the same column: